percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-910](https://perconadev.atlassian.net/browse/EVEREST-910) - The schedule name and storage location for scheduled backups were not visible on the UI.
 We have resolved the issue now.

-- [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - Fixed an issue that was preventing the restore information from being updated on the restores page.
+- [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - Fixed an issue that was preventing the restore information from being updated on the restore page.

 - [EVEREST-1074](https://perconadev.atlassian.net/browse/EVEREST-1074) - The performance of the backup page was affected while adding and editing the backups.
 The issue has been resolved now.